 a.
 This is the final stage of Alzheimer’s disease, and those in this stage are nearing death.

 b.
-The patient has lost the ability to respond to any form of communications, and are not aware of their current situation or surroundings.
+The patient has lost the ability to respond to any form of communication and is not aware of their current situation or surroundings.

 No matter what stage of Alzheimer’s your loved one is in, they will require love and care throughout their whole journey.
 If you would like to see how we can be a helping hand in that journey, we are available anytime to help you take the next step in receiving care for your loved one struggling with Alzheimer’s.
-Contact us by calling (802) 231-0415.
+Contact Home Care Assistance of Greater Burlington online or by calling (802) 231-0415.